Center

 Subsidized Rehearsal Rates at Gibney

-Gibney provides subsidized rehearsal rates for non-profit and independent dance artists.
-This is made possible by generous support from Dance/NYC’s New York City Dance Rehearsal Space Subsidy Program, made possible by the Andrew W. Mellon Foundation and the New York State Council on the Arts.
+Gibney is able to offer subsidized rehearsal rates, thanks to generous support from Dance/NYC’s New York City Dance Rehearsal Space Subsidy Program made possible by the Andrew W. Mellon Foundation, the Mertz Gilmore Foundation, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

-Gibney will be offering a total of 405 hours of $10/hr subsidized space each month, starting in June 2023, through the remainder of 2023.
-Artists can begin requesting these hours once the non-profit dance rehearsal calendar of availability opens up each month.
-This distribution is on a first come first serve basis.
-Once the 405 hours have been given out for that given month, the subsidy opportunity will pause and will resume when the following month’s calendar opens.
+The subsidized hours will become available once the non-profit dance rehearsal calendar of availability opens up each month.
+Distribution of the hours is on a first come, first served basis and once all 290 hours have been allotted for a given month, the subsidy opportunity will pause.
+It will resume when the following month’s calendar opens.

 To book subsidized rehearsal space, please create or login to your Gibney Rental account and complete the Non-Profit Dance Rehearsal Request form.
 Please note that you are requesting subsidized rates in the “Additional Requests” portion of your form in order to have this discount applied.